 Cervical Herniated Disc

-- Tingling in one arm or shoulder
+- Numbness and tingling in the arm or hand

 - Dull or acute pain in the muscles between the neck and shoulder (trapezius muscles)